Statistical Learning Theory for Control: A Finite Sample Perspective

 In the case of non-Gaussian noise, the system~\eqref{ID_eq:system} and its Kalman form~\eqref{ID_eq:KF_form} have similar second moments.
 However, they are no longer statistically equivalent and the innovation process is no longer i.i.d.
 Gaussian.
 For this reason, some of the techniques presented above might not be applicable.
-In the case of sub-Gaussian noise, the results of~\cite{sarkar2021finite,simchowitz2019semi,fattahi2021learning} still hold, but only recover the deterministic part of the system.
+We also point out that in the case of i.i.d. sub-Gaussian noise, the results of~\cite{sarkar2021finite,simchowitz2019semi,fattahi2021learning} still hold, but only recover the deterministic part of the system.

-The realization procedure that we presented previously requires the order of the system $\dx$ to be known.
-Identification of systems under unknown model order was studied in~\cite{sarkar2021finite,sun2021learning,djehiche2022efficient}.
+\paragraph{System order} The realization procedure that we presented previously requires the order of the system $\dx$ to be known.
+Identification of systems under unknown model order is studied in~\cite{sarkar2021finite,sun2021learning,djehiche2022efficient}.

+\paragraph{Lower bounds} Lower bounds have been studied before in the classical literature~\cite[Ch.
+7]{Ljung1999system}.
+In the case of known system order, we can characterize the best possible parameter estimation variance among all estimators by invoking the Cramér-Rao inequality~\cite{gill1995applications}, a variant of~\nameref{sidebar-vtineq} which is studied below.
+One difference with Birgé's inequality is that the Cramér-Rao inequality characterizes the expected error (variance) while Birgé's inequality characterizes tail probabilities providing information about the confidence level $\delta$.
+Unlike fully-observed systems, existing lower bounds for partially observed systems in state-space form do not have transparent expressions in terms of system theoretic properties like the system dimension, controllability gramians, etc. This is mainly due to the non-uniqueness of state-space representations and the non-linearity of the input-to-output map with respect to the state-space parameters.

+\paragraph{Open problems in the partially observed setting} Under the assumption that the model order is known and under certain conditions on the inputs, asymptotic optimality of several algorithms has been established.
+In particular, it has been shown that the prediction error method is equivalent to the maximum likelihood method~\cite[Ch.
+9]{Ljung1999system}, while some subspace identification algorithms asymptotically match the maximum likelihood method under white noise excitation~\cite{bauer2005asymptotic,bauer2005comparing}.
+Obtaining a finite sample analog is an open problem.